Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     them will be subject to 1-year suspension from school for the first offense and forced to leave school for the second offense.
-3. Students who violate one of the following regulations will be forced to leave school; their master\'s degree, if already granted, will be revoked or canceled according to regulations of the Ministry of Education and Training:
+3. Students who violate one of the following regulations will be forced to leave school; their master's degree, if already granted, will be revoked or canceled according to regulations of the Ministry of Education and Training:
     a)  Committing fraud in admission, studying, defending theses, projects or cheating in preparing documents to obtain degrees or certificates;
-    b)  Using other people\'s results or copying or quoting incorrectly in a thesis or project and the appraisal council concludes that if the used, copied or quoted parts are removed, the thesis or project will not meet the requirements;
+    b)  Using other people's results or copying or quoting incorrectly in a thesis or project and the appraisal council concludes that if the used, copied or quoted parts are removed, the thesis or project will not meet the requirements;
     c)  Ask or hire someone else to do your thesis or project.
-4. The training institution\'s regulations specify in detail how violations will be handled by students.
+4. The training institution's regulations specify in detail how violations will be handled by students.

 ## Chapter V: IMPLEMENTATION ORGANIZATION